POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: POEMMA's Effective Area, Exposure, and Sensitivity

 To determine the sensitivity for a burst, we calculate the time averaged effective area:

-where $\theta$ and $\phi$ are the co-latitude and longitude of the source celestial position (\textit{i.e.}, $\phi = \alpha$ and $\theta = \pi/2 - \delta$, where $\alpha$ and $\delta$ are the right ascension and declination in the equatorial celestial coordinate system).
+where $\theta$ and $\phi$ are the co-latitude and longitude of the source celestial position (\textit{i.e.}, $\phi$ is the right ascension in the equatorial celestial coordinate system and $\theta = \pi/2 - \delta$, where $\delta$ is the declination).
 For long-duration events during which the source emits neutrinos for a much longer time than the orbital period of POEMMA ($T_s=95$~min $=5.7 \times 10^3$~s), we use the orbit-averaged value, so $t_0=0$ and $T_0=T_s$.
 For short bursts, we find the average effective area for $T_0=T_{\rm burst}$.
 We use $T_{\rm burst}=10^3$~s as a representative short burst time in the results shown below.

 For sources that dip just below the horizon as the POEMMA satellites orbit, the effective area is optimal.
 Some sources, for a specific satellite orbit at a given instant of the orbital precession period, are not observable.
 The upper panel of Fig.~\ref{fig:SunMoon} shows the fractional exposure integrated over one orbit as a function of position in the sky in equatorial coordinates at a given instant of the orbital precession period, where the impacts of the Sun and the Moon on the observation time have been neglected.